The first email might have been sent way back in 1971, but unlike bell-bottoms and vinyl jumpsuits, this marketing method has stood the test of time.

 Keeping an eye on your subscribers’ behavior is a good way to monitor your list’s overall health.
 We’re talking about opens, clicks, and conversions.
 These are the metrics that ISPs dig into when deciding whether your email should be allowed a spot in the inbox or not.

 When it comes down to it, keeping your list clean is quite simple.
 Prioritize users who open your emails and click on your links regularly, but unsubscribe those who don’t demonstrate regular engagement.
 Your list size might get smaller, but this isn’t a bad thing.
-When it comes to deliverability, quality comes before quantity.
+When it comes to improving your email deliverability rates, quality comes before quantity.

 Advice From the Expert